 Lafayette Regional Rehabilitation Hospital is the first hospital in Lafayette and among a select few in Indiana to earn The Joint Commission’s national disease-specific certification in stroke rehabilitation.
-This means the hospital is providing the highest level of stroke care available in the nation to its patients.

 Certification is voluntary and given after a rigorous on-site review of the hospital’s practices, programs, and outcomes in treating stroke patients.
 It is available only to acute care hospitals that are accredited by The Joint Commission.

 To get the most successful results for our patients, the hospital promotes family involvement, and follows best practices and evidence-based clinical practice guidelines through our inpatient and outpatient stroke services, resulting in:

 - Quicker recovery times for patients

 - More physical and cognitive independence for patients